ddnet/ddnet/README.md

 - Fps spoofer ig?
 - Very pro looking menu trust
 - Customization of alot of sprites - but like in the most useless way possible.
-- Prediction support for my servers explosion gun
+- Prediction support for my servers explosion gun (server software isnt updated yet)

 ## Screenshots